astanway/transpad/readme.md

 * Fire up `node app.js`
 * Navigate to the aforementioned IP on your phone (on port 8080)

-## Holy fuck!
+## Zomg!
 My phone is a mouse!
 I know!
-It can fucking click and shit!
+It can click and shit!